Mindkerchief/VMatch/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- **[Visual Studio 2022](https://learn.microsoft.com/en-us/visualstudio/ide/?view=vs-2022)**: The offial IDE for Windows Form Application by Microsoft.
+- **[Visual Studio 2022](https://learn.microsoft.com/en-us/visualstudio/ide/?view=vs-2022)**: The official IDE for Windows Form Application by Microsoft.